 The 2019 World Radiocommunication Conference WRC-19 ended on November 22nd, 2019.
 During four weeks, many agenda items were debated, including Agenda Item 1.13 on mm-wave bands for 5G and Agenda Item 1.6 and 9.1 on the satellite sector.
-Provisional Final Acts are available here.
+ITU Radio Regulations edition 2020 has been published.